TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-When we visit the website, it returns a `302 found` status code, redirecting to `bucket.htb`.
+Visiting the website returns a `302 found` status code, redirecting to `bucket.htb`.

-So we proceed to add it to the `/etc/hosts` and list again:
+So, we add it to the `/etc/hosts` and list again:

 <br />